 I'm a simple emigrant and I love to bake

-Back then I was always baking something, but my circle doesn't eat many sweets, and I don't like finishing off half a cake by myself.
-And once we were asked to bring a dessert to a celebration, I was already starting to plan what I could make that would be tasty and could be transported to another city, but a local friend says: “Don’t worry, we’ll just buy powdered pudding and make it in five minutes.”
-I was in shock, and a second wave of shock hit me when at the celebration everyone happily enjoyed this pudding.
-So I started baking less often, but recently a colleague brought such a delicious traditional German marble cake to work that we all wanted to bake it.
-She shared the recipe with us, and I – with you. 🍌Ingredients: — Butter 250 g — Sugar 200 g — Salt a pinch — Eggs 4 — Flour 250 g — Baking powder 15 g — Milk 80 ml — Cocoa for baking 25 g — Butter for the pan and powdered sugar for decoration 🥳🥳Process: Preheat the oven to 180 °C (convection 160 °C).
-Beat the soft butter, sugar, vanillin and salt with a mixer until fluffy.
+Once I used to bake something all the time, but my circle eats few sweets, and I don’t like finishing half a cake by myself.
+And one time we were asked to bring a dessert to a celebration; I was already planning what to make that would be tasty and easy to transport to another city, and a local friend said: “don’t worry, we’ll just buy instant pudding and make it in five minutes.”
+I was shocked, and a second wave of shock hit when at the celebration everyone happily enjoyed this pudding.
+So I started baking less often, but recently a colleague brought such a delicious traditional German Marble cake, that we all wanted to bake it.
+She shared the recipe with us, and with you. 🍌Ingredients: - Butter 250 g - Sugar 200 g - Salt a pinch - Eggs 4 - Flour 250 g - Baking powder 15 g - Milk 80 ml - Cocoa for baking 25 g - Butter for the pan and powdered sugar for decoration 🥳Method: Preheat the oven to 180 °C (convection 160 °C).
+Beat the softened butter, sugar, vanillin and salt with a mixer until fluffy.
 Gradually add the eggs.
-Mix the flour with the baking powder and add to the batter, then gradually pour in 50 ml of milk in small portions.
-Divide the batter in half: set one half aside, and to the other add the cocoa and the remaining milk.
-Next grease a loaf pan or any you have with butter.
-Pour the light batter, spread it, then the dark one and spread again.
-Now swirl through the batter with a fork in a spiral, so it intermingles a little and a marble effect forms.
+Mix the flour with baking powder and add to the batter, then gradually pour in 50 ml of milk in small portions.
+Divide the batter in half: set one half aside, and to the other add cocoa and the remaining milk.
+Next grease a loaf pan or any pan you have.
+Pour the light batter, smooth, then the dark and smooth again.
+Now swirl with a fork through the batter all over in a spiral, so that it intertwines a little and a marble effect forms.
 Bake in the preheated oven for 50-55 minutes.
 Let it cool for about 15 minutes and remove it from the pan.
 Dust with powdered sugar.
-Save the recipe so you don't forget it.
-Try it, you will surely succeed, and post photos of the cake in the comments.
+Save the recipe so you don’t forget.
+Try it, you’ll surely succeed, and post photos of the cake in the comments.
 Bon appétit! #useful #food photo: kochschwabe